NVIDIA/tao_pytorch_backend/README.md

   --mounts_file MOUNTS_FILE Path to the mounts file.
-  --shm_size SHM_SIZE       Shared memory size for docker --run_as_user             Flag to run as user
+  --shm_size SHM_SIZE       Shared memory size for docker --run_as_user             Flag to run as user --ulimit ULIMIT           Docker ulimits for the host machine.
-  --tag TAG                 The tag value for the local dev docker.
-  --ulimit ULIMIT           Docker ulimits for the host machine.
   --port PORT               Port mapping (e.g. 8889:8889).